gatsbyjs/gatsby/docs/blog/2019-02-27-reactiflux-q-and-a/index.md

 canonicalLink: https://www.reactiflux.com/transcripts/gatsby-team/
 ---

 Below is a transcript of an interview with Kyle Mathews, Chris Biscardi, and Dustin Schau that took place on the [Reactiflux Discord](https://reactiflux.com).
-Thanks to the Reactiflux team for organizing this Q&A and writing the original post (https://www.reactiflux.com/transcripts/gatsby-team/).
+Thanks to the Reactiflux team for organizing this Q&A and writing the [original post](https://www.reactiflux.com/transcripts/gatsby-team/).
 Read on to hear members of the Gatsby team answer the most burning questions about Gatsby.

 Date of interview: December 13 2018